MrStarbird/PStar4-Randomizer/Readme.txt

 Text Skipping:
 By choosing "Text Skpping Enabled", text will automatically advance until you have control, either by choosing a Yes/No option or until you can move again.
 NOTE: There is an issue that is non-game breaking but annoying.
 In the Air Castle, the room with the Eclipse Torch chest and Lashiec will automatically trigger its event upon entering the room instead of opening the chest.
 Unfortunately, until I get in touch with Lory_90 again, I cannot fix this as Text Skipping was mostly his work.
 The way around it is to just make sure you do your preparations before entering the room.

+Save Anywhere:
+By choosing the "Save Anywhere" option, you remove the restriction of where you can save.
+This provides a safer method of gameplay as you can save at any point in any dungeon now as well.

 Chest Options:
 Chest contents can either remain as "Default" or can be either "Randomized" or "Shuffled.
 By choosing "Default Chest Contents", the chests will have the same items that they would in the original version of the game.
-By choosing "Randomize Chests", each Item Chest will have a random, non-key item inserted into them and Meseta chests will have a random value inserted into it between 100 and 10000 Meseta.
-By choosing "Shuffle Chests", the Item Chests will have a random item from a pool of the original chest contents and Meseta chests will have a random value from a pool of all Meseta chests in the game.
-Key items (Alshline, Psycho Wand, Eclipse Torch, Aero Prism, and the 5 Rings) as well as Wren and Demi's skills are unchanged and remain in their same spot.
-Elsydeon and Silver Tusks cannot be placed into a chest and must be gotten by normal means.
+By choosing "Randomize Chests", each chest will have a random, non-key item inserted into it.
+By choosing "Shuffle Chests", the game takes the original pool of chests and shuffles them around (key items are still in their original chests due to how flags work in the game).

 Shop Options:
 Selecting the "Randomize Shop Inventories" option will create all shops to have random items for sale.
 All shops will still sell only items of their categories.
 You can also choose to randomized equipment prices.